 COMPLICATIONS OF INFECTION

 There were increased rates of Guillain-Barre syndrome (GBS), an autoimmune complication characterized by muscle weakness, reported after previous outbreaks in French Polynesia.
-The estimated risk of GBS during a Zika outbreak is 1/4,000 cases.
+The estimated risk of GBS is 2 to 3 per 10,000 acute Zika infections.
 Most people recover from GBS.

 SHOULD I GET TESTED?